Last updated on July 4, 2023 by Wandering our World

 That makes it the perfect base for those who want to enjoy some of the area’s many outdoor activities, such as hill walking, mountain biking and climbing.
 The Ice Factor, located nearby, is also a great option for trying something new, such as climbing an ice wall.

 Watersports are also popular in the area, with many visitors enjoying boating, fishing and waterskiing on the loch.
 Windsurfing is also a popular activity.

 Wild Camping In Glencoe: Everything You Need To Know!

 DISCLAIMER: Below we give general advice, but we always recommend staying in an official campsite.
 If you choose to go wild camping/dispersed camping, then make sure you do so with someone who already knows the area where you’re planning on camping for your own safety.

 Thankfully wild camping is permitted and legal in Glencoe and the surrounding area thanks to Scotland’s Right to Roam Act.
 However authorities ask campers to “tread lightly” and to respect a few guidelines:

 - You should camp away from enclosed fields, and pitch your tent away from buildings, roads, and historic structures.

 - Campers should be vigilant to avoid disturbing wildlife such as deer, grouse and others.

 - When wild camping at Glencoe, do not light fires as wild fires are a danger.
-It is recommended to use a stove or storm cooker.
+Instead it may be worth looking at using a stove or storm cooker – but check local laws first to see if they’re allowed.
 The Swedish brand Trangia make great camping storm cookers that are safe and virtually indestructible.

 - Take any rubbish with you, and leave your camping spot exactly the way you found it.